 To promote a diversity of development in the Commercial Precinct.
-Whilst the predominant use is envisaged to be offices, other tenancies with a gross floor area less than 1000m, comprising comparison retail, showrooms, and other commercial uses are also encouraged.
-Dwellings with any frontage at ground level exceeding two metres will not be permitted.
+Whilst the predominant use is envisaged to be offices, other tenancies with a gross floor area less than 1000m2, comprising comparison retail, showrooms, and other commercial uses are also encouraged.
+Dwellings with any frontage at ground level other than to facilitate entry will not be permitted.
 Multiple dwellings and commercial uses are strongly encouraged on upper levels.